Local, state, and federal laws

 A tenant who is served a five-day notice may dispute the amount of rent claimed due.
 If the amount claimed exceeds the amount the tenant believes due, explore the reasons why.
 A tender of the actual amount due should defeat the lessor’s claim of possession.
 Elizondo v.
 Medina, 100 Ill.App.3d 718, 427 N.E.
 2d 381, 56 Ill.Dec.
 301 (1st Dist.
 1981).

 A five-day rent demand should include rent only, and not other claims such as damages, security deposits, attorneys fees, etc. 735 ILCS 5 / 9-209.
 See, Payne v.
 Coates Miller, 52 Ill.
 App.3d 288, 367 N.E.
 2d 406, 10 Ill.Dec.
 18 (1st Dist.
 1977) affirming an injunction enjoining lessor from including in five-day rent demands claims for attorney's fees and costs.
 The tenant should be advised to tender the rent actually due.

 Some courts can narrowly interpret tender.
 A tenant should tender rent due in the manner demanded on the five-day notice.
 If the notice does not specify, the tenant should tender the rent in accord with the past practice of the parties.
-In tendering an amount in person, the tenant should take a witness, and actually show the lessor or his designated agent the money or other manner of payment.
+In tendering an amount in person, the tenant should take a witness, and show the lessor or his designated agent the money or another manner of payment.

 Refusal of tender

 If the lessor refuses tender of the amount due, the tenant can bring a motion to dismiss any eviction action based on the five-day demand for rent.
 Madison v.
 Rosser, 3 Ill.App.3d 851, 279 N.E.
 2d 375 (1st Dist.
 1972).